-and other ground-disturbing activities frequently requires EHP review.
+- Compliance with FCC Requirements.
+Applicants are encouraged to consult with the FCC during application development to determine whether projects will be able to access the appropriate spectrum for planned operations or if a waiver is needed.
+Contact the FCC at PSHSBinfo@fcc.gov. - Compliance with federal EHP laws and policies.
+Recipients must ensure federally-funded projects comply with relevant EHP laws.
+Construction and installation of communications towers and other ground-disturbing activities frequently requires EHP review.
 Each agency (and sometimes each program) has its own EHP compliance process.
-Recipients should discuss proposed construction-related activities with federal granting agencies before beginning work to determine whether proposed activities are allowed, and to determine if proposed activities are subject to EHP review.59

-- Adoption of new technologies.
+Recipients should discuss proposed construction-related activities with federal granting agencies before beginning work to determine whether proposed activities are allowed, and to determine if proposed activities are subject to EHP review.61 - Adoption of new technologies.
 Recipients are encouraged to migrate to approved, open architecture, standards-based systems and to integrate existing and other advanced technologies, applications, and software (e.g., multi-band/multi-mode capable radio) to expand disaster communications capabilities among emergency response providers. - Sustainment of current LMR capabilities.
 Grant recipients are strongly encouraged to sustain current LMR capabilities for mission critical voice capabilities so that systems continue to deliver reliable communications. - Compliance with federal procurement requirements.
 As a condition of funding, recipients agree to comply with federal procurement requirements.
 Recipients are responsible for ensuring open and competitive procurements, subject to the specific programmatic requirements of the grant, and applicable state or local procurement requirements.
 Recipients are required to have written procurement policies in place, are encouraged to follow the same policies and procedures it uses for procurement from its non-federal funds, and should include any clauses required by the Federal Government.
 The following are key procurement tenets when using federal funds: - Procurement transactions should be conducted to ensure open and free competition - Recipients/sub-recipients may not supplant, or replace, non-federal funds that are already budgeted or funded for a project - Recipients/sub-recipients should avoid non-competitive practices (e.g., contractors that developed the specifications for a project should be excluded from bidding) - Promotion of regional capabilities.
-Grant recipients should coordinate and collaborate with agencies from neighboring states and regions to facilitate regional operable and interoperable solutions, including shared solutions. - Development of communications system life cycle plans.
+Grant recipients should coordinate and collaborate with agencies from neighboring states and regions to facilitate regional operable and interoperable solutions, including shared solutions. - Development of communications system lifecycle plans.
 Emergency responders must upgrade and maintain communications systems to ensure effective operation.
-Some programs require recipients to submit system life cycle plans for equipment purchased with federal grant funds.
-As a result, recipients should develop a system life cycle plan for any communications system. - Understanding of cost share.
+Some programs require recipients to submit system lifecycle plans for equipment purchased with federal grant funds.
+As a result, recipients should develop a system lifecycle plan for any communications system. - Understanding of cost share.
 Federal grants often require recipients to provide a percentage of total costs allocated to equipment.
 Federal funds cannot be matched with other federal funds, but can be matched through state, local, tribal, or territory cash and in-kind contributions.
 Match requirements are often waived for ancillary territories.
 Grant recipients should refer to the applicable grant guidance and consult the awarding agency with any questions regarding cost share requirements.

-59 To learn more about federal EHP requirements, see the Council on Environmental Quality Regulations, 40 CFR Part 1500-1508, or the U.S. Department of Energy website at: https://energy.gov/sites/prod/files/NEPA-40CFR1500_1508.pdf.
+61 To learn more about federal EHP requirements, see the Council on Environmental Quality Regulations, 40 CFR Part 1500-1508, or the U.S. Department of Energy website at: https://energy.gov/sites/prod/files/NEPA-40CFR1500_1508.pdf.